Misleadinge/cs306/README.md

 # cs306
-Repo of group1(group Cockatiel) - cs306 project
+Repository of Group1-Cockatiel for CS306 Project

 Group: Cockatiel